dis-sg/dis-sg.github.io/_posts/2021-05-08-DBS-Singapore-Festival-Taiwan-2021.md

 Apart from food booths, other big name local brands are also participants of the Festival.
 Singapore Airlines offers a VR experience at its booth, while Razer ripped its booth straight out of an IT fair.

-This Festival has a . despite many events pivoting to online, I am surprised this Festival did not include any digital part.
-Nonetheless, it decent effort to engage Taiwanese
+Despite many events pivoting to online or hybrid formats since the start of the pandemic, I am surprised this Festival lacked digital presence apart from posts on DBS Taiwan's social media channels.
+Nonetheless, this is a decent effort to engage the Taiwanese about Singapore

 While a travel bubble has not yet been established with Taiwan, count on citizens from both countries to jostle for tickets once recreational flights are announced.

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>